nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/methodology_forming_the_plot_trend_lines.rst.txt

 Methodology
 ===========

-At core, this is a simple dashboard -- it:
+At its core, this is a simple dashboard -- it:

 * Finds all the games that meet the conditions specified (:doc:`comeback type
   </analysis/understanding_and_using_the_plots>`, seasons, time left, team rank, etc.)